KalmeMarq/json-ui-editor/README.md

 # JSON UI Editor (In development)
-A simple editor for minecraft bugrock json ui to do simple tests.
+A simple test editor for minecraft bugrock json ui to do simple tests.

-To update the UI you have to do CTRL+S
+To update the UI you have to do CTRL+S.

+You can drag images and json files to the explorer.